open-cluster-management-io/enhancements/enhancements/sig-architecture/63-hosted-addon/README.md

 - When the label's value is `hosting`: the manifest will be deployed on the hosting cluster in Hosted mode
 - When the label's value is `none`: the manifest will not be deployed in Hosted mode

+If manifests will be deployed on the hosting cluster in Hosted mode, then Developers are required to ensure the existence of the addon agent namespace(for example, developers can add a namespace YAML file into manifests).

+And developers also should add the label `addon.open-cluster-management.io/namespace: true` on the namespace, otherwise, addon-framework will NOT copy the image pull secret to the namespace and developers need to provide the image pull secret by themselves.

 <table class="tg">
 <thead>